eaugene/Resume/README.md

 # Resume
-My Resume as of septembert 2017
+My Resume as of september 2017